D8-X/d8x-trader-backend/packages/referral/README.md

 ### post: `/select-referral-code`

-_Description_: as a trader select a referral code to trade with going forward.
+_Description_: as a trader selects a referral code to trade with going forward.
 Will overwrite trader's existing code if any exists.

 ```
 let mycodeselection: APIReferralCodeSelectionPayload = {